fmiatto/nodejs-sample/README.md

 kubectl create deployment --help kubectl create deployment -h
 ```
+This exercise also requires git on your terminal, see [Install git](https://github.com/git-guides/install-git)

 1. The application is available on [https://github.com/ericbos111/nodejs-sample](https://github.com/ericbos111/nodejs-sample)

    It uses port 3001.